Issyanofsky/k8s-monitoring/README.md

 install Prometheous and Grafana

-The Grafana relay on the PV that is created in the proetheus folder.
+The Grafana relay on the StorageClass (nfs) that is created in the proetheus folder.